-where the value of the href attribute is a file path relative to the location of the master file.
-The content of the referenced file is included "as-is" in the master document when it is downloaded from the web server.
+All children of the <siteconfig> root in the referenced file are included "as-is" in the master document when it is downloaded from the web server.
 The gLite service gets a single XML file where all the <xi:include> tags are replaced with the content of the referenced files.

-4.3.4 Internal Configuration
+4.3.5 Internal Configuration